Chevrolet small-block engine (first- and second-generation): 305

 Designed and built during the era of the gas embargo, CAFE mandates, and tighter emissions, this engine family was designed to become Chevrolet's cost-effective, all-purpose "economy V8" engine line.
 Introduced in 1976 models, it had a displacement of 5001 cc.
-It was intended to fill the gap where the venerable 283 and 307 had been.
+It was intended to fill the gap left when the venerable 283 and 307 had been discontinued.
 Bore and stroke were 3.736 × 3.48 in, using the 350's crankshaft throw.
 This new engine family would provide better gas economy than the 350, share its basic architecture and many parts with the 350 (thus reducing production costs), and provide customers with more horsepower and torque than Chevrolet's 1970s-era inline 6 and V6 engines.
 During the early 1980s, when GM was streamlining their engine lineups, the Chevrolet 305 would rise to prominence as General Motors' "corporate" engine, signified by being the standard (and often only) V8 in many GM vehicles.
-Through much of the 80's, the 305 became General Motors' most common V8, followed closely by Oldsmobile's 307.
+Through much of the 1980s, the 305 became General Motors' most common V8, followed closely by Oldsmobile's 307.
 The 305 also became the standard V8 in GM's C/K truck series, and was even used in the Corvette for California in 1980.

-Crankshafts used with the 305 had the same casting number as the 350 with one discernible difference - the 305 crank is lighter in weight to compensate for engine balancing.
+Crankshafts used with the 305 had the same casting number as the 350 with one discernible difference—the 305 crank is lighter in weight to compensate for engine balancing.
 As a result, the counterweights are smaller, which makes it unsuitable for use in a 350 where metal would have to be welded back on.
 The medium journal 305, like its big-brother 350, would be further developed in the 1990s, although with a reduced 3 in stroke using 5.94 in connecting rods, into the Generation II LT engine L99 263.